justeattakeaway/fozzie-components/packages/services/f-http/README.md

 [![Coverage Status](https://coveralls.io/repos/github/justeat/f-http/badge.svg)](https://coveralls.io/github/justeat/f-http)
 [![Known Vulnerabilities](https://snyk.io/test/github/justeat/f-http/badge.svg?targetFile=package.json)](https://snyk.io/test/github/justeat/f-http?targetFile=package.json)

-This package exposes methods for interacting with restful services, it may abstract any number of popular NPM packages which provide the ability to perform GET, PUT, POST, PATH, DELETE requests; while also adding lots of additional benefits.
+This package exposes methods for interacting with restful services, it may abstract any number of popular NPM packages which provide the ability to perform GET, PUT, POST, PATH, DELETE requests; while also adding some additional benefits.

 ## Benefits (Now)
 - Easy configuration of reusable clients which can be retrieved from context
 - Enables us to switch to alternative HTTP packages when desired
 - Sensible defaults, with the ability to override everything
 - Ability to set authorisation tokens for all requests for specific clients
-- Ability to name each client, so output from it is grouped and labelled
-- Automatically collect stats showing how long real API calls take
+- Ability to automatically collect stats showing how long real API calls take

 ## Benefits (Soon)
-- _Opt-in automatic logging of errors_
 - _Opt-in ability to use dynamic timeouts_
-- _Opt-in automatic providing of diagnostic headers, such as Conversation ID_
+- _Opt-in automatic providing of diagnostic headers, such as je-conversation
+- _Opt-in automatic providing of headers, such as accept-tenant

 ## Usage

 ### Installation

-Install the module using npm or Yarn:
+Install the module using npm or yarn

 ```sh
 yarn add @justeat/f-http